TA6513/chess-like/README.md

 # Chess Like Game

-A two-player strategy game built with Java and JavaFX.
+A two-player strategy game built with Java and JavaFX, currently in active development.

 Players move pieces across an 11×11 board, capture opposing pieces, and permanently claim territory.